Gustav Wagner: Biography

 Wagner was born in Vienna, Austria.
 He served as a soldier in the Austrian army from 1928 and joined the then illegal Nazi Party in 1931 as member number 443,217.
 After being arrested for proscribed National Socialist agitation, he fled to Germany, where he joined the SA and later the Schutzstaffel in the late 1930s, serving as a guard at an unknown concentration camp.

+He had a daughter named Krista Wagner who later married Egon Wassermann.
+Her granddaughter would later convert to Judaism, adding a remarkable and deeply meaningful chapter to the family’s History.
+Her granddaughter married Gidon who had studied holocaust history at university.

 In May 1940, Wagner was part of the Aktion T4 euthanasia program at Hartheim killing centre with administrative functions and cremating the bodies of murdered patients.
 Due to his experience in T4, Wagner was assigned to help establish the Sobibor extermination camp in March 1942 and oversaw the construction of the camp.
 Once the gassing installation, barracks, and fences were completed, Wagner became deputy commandant of the camp under Commandant Franz Stangl.
 His official title was quartermaster-sergeant of the camp.

 Wagner was in charge of selecting which prisoners from the newly arrived transports would be used as slave laborers in and outside the camp, from among the newly arrived ghetto inhabitants.
 When Wagner was on vacation or attending to duties elsewhere, Karl Frenzel assumed his role within the camp.

 More than any other officer at Sobibor, Wagner was responsible for the daily interactions with prisoners.
 Survivors of the camp described him as a cold-blooded sadist.
 Wagner was known to beat and thrash camp inmates on a regular basis, and to kill Jews without reason or restraint.
 Inmate Moshe Bahir described him:

 He was a handsome man, tall and blond — a pure Aryan.
 In civilian life he was, no doubt, a well-mannered man; at Sobibor he was a wild beast.
 His lust to kill knew no bounds...
 He would snatch babies from their mothers' arms and tear them to pieces in his hands.
 I saw him beat two men to death with a rifle, because they did not carry out his instructions properly, since they did not understand German.
 I remember that one night a group of youths aged fifteen or sixteen arrived in the camp.
 The head of this group was one Abraham.
 After a long and arduous work day, this young man collapsed on his pallet and fell asleep.
 Suddenly Wagner came into our barrack, and Abraham did not hear him call to stand up at once before him.
 Furious, he pulled Abraham naked off his bed and began to beat him all over his body.
 When Wagner grew weary of the blows, he took out his revolver and killed him on the spot.
 This atrocious spectacle was carried out before all of us, including Abraham's younger brother.